SkillfulElectro/EMWebKit/Windows_Only/README.md

 # Native EMWebKit : A Retrospective

-Project Status: Development Halted
+Project Status: Development Halted this dir is named Windows_Only because project stopped on Windows , and the source code is based on Windows OS

 ## Project Objective
 - The Native EMWebKit project aimed to provide a seamless interface for developers to create GUI applications that leverage native webviews on various systems.
 By integrating with the system’s webview, developers could effortlessly incorporate web content into their applications.